minhphonghp2003/minhphonghp2003/README.md

 > JavaScript 🇪🇸<br />
 > HTML/CSS :art:<br />
 > Git/Github :octocat:<br />
-> Database: Postgresql 🐘, Mysql 🐳
+> Database: Postgresql 🐘, Mysql 🐬
+> Container: Docker 🐳

 I am always looking for new opportunities to grow and improve as a software developer.
 If you are looking for a motivated and skilled developer, feel free to reach out to me.
 I would love to discuss potential projects and collaborate with you.<br />